Howard Stern: 1995–1997: Miss America and Private Parts film

-On April 3, 1995, three days after the shooting of singer Selena, Stern's comments regarding her death and Mexican Americans caused controversy among his listeners in Texas and some Mexican American communities.
-Among his criticisms of her music, sound effects of gunfire were played: "This music does absolutely nothing for me.
-Alvin and the Chipmunks have more soul ...
-Spanish people have the worst taste in music.
-They have no depth".
-After three days of widespread media reaction and boycott threats, Stern responded with a statement in Spanish, stressing his comments were made in satire and were not intended to hurt those who loved her.
-The next day, Eloy Cano, a Justice of the Peace of Harlingen, Texas, issued an arrest warrant on Stern for disorderly conduct that carried a potential maximum fine of $500 if he entered the state.
+On April 3, 1995, three days after the murder of singer Selena, Howard Stern sparked controversy following on-air remarks about her death and Mexican Americans.
+While criticizing her music, Stern played gunfire sound effects and stated, "This music does absolutely nothing for me.
+Alvin and the Chipmunks have more soul … Spanish people have the worst taste in music.
+They have no depth."
+After three days of sustained criticism, Stern issued a response in Spanish, stating that his remarks were satirical and not intended to offend those who admired Selena.
+The following day, Justice of the Peace Eloy Cano of Harlingen issued an arrest warrant charging Stern with disorderly conduct, carrying a potential fine of up to $500 should he enter the state.
 Stern was never arrested on the warrant.